Former NFL player Glenn Foster dies after arrest in Alabama

 While being handcuffed, Foster fought against a Pickens County deputy and a correctional officer, injuring the deputy’s nose and hand, according to court records obtained by The Associated Press.

-Following his arrest, Foster had an initial court appearance before Pickens County District Judge Samuel Junkin, where he was “non-compliant and refused to respond to answer any questions” aside from demanding an attorney, the judge wrote.
+Foster had an initial court appearance before Pickens County District Judge Samuel Junkin, where he was “non-compliant and refused to respond to answer any questions” aside from demanding an attorney, the judge wrote in an order Monday.

-Based on police observations and how Foster behaved, the judge said Foster was “not mentally stable and a danger to himself and others” and ordered him held without bond for a mental evaluation.

-But what happened from that time until his death was a mystery.
-Few other details have been released.
+But what happened from that time until his death Monday is unclear.
+Few other details, including the results of an autopsy, have been released.

-Foster’s parents say they fear their son might not have received proper care while in custody, they told The Times-Picayune/The New Orleans Advocate.

-“I can’t get my son back, but we want whoever is responsible to pay for this,” his mother, Sabrina Foster, told the news organization.

-The investigation has been turned over to the Alabama Law Enforcement Agency, which said no further information was available as the investigation is ongoing.

-Foster had been diagnosed with bipolar disorder when he was about 20 but had mostly been able to manage the illness before the arrest, Foster’s father, Glenn Foster Sr., told the news outlet.
-The arrest happened as his son was driving to Atlanta on business, his father said.
+Foster had been diagnosed with bipolar disorder when he was about 20 but had mostly been able to manage the illness before the arrest, said Glenn Foster Sr. The arrest happened as his son was driving to Atlanta on business, his father said.

-Foster had been arrested Sunday afternoon in the small town of Reform, Alabama, on charges of reckless endangerment and resisting arrest by “attempt to elude,” jail records show.

-Foster was driving at speeds of up to 90 mph (145 kph), and led officers on a chase along a state highway that crossed into the nearby town of Gordo, whose officers joined the chase, Reform police Chief Richard Black told the New Orleans news site.
-Officers used a “spike strip” to flatten all four of his tires and slow the car, but he crashed into a business, Black said.

 Originally from Chicago, Foster has been living in Baton Rouge, Louisiana.
 He played two seasons for the Saints at defensive end, appearing in 17 games in 2013 and 2014.